-All shifts in excess of five hours worked shall receive one meal per day.
+All shifts in excess of five hours worked shall receive one meal per day, or alternately an employee may choose a 10% discount off a meal purchase.
 For employees of the pub and lounge their entitlement is based on the food they serve being prepared on the premises.

-7.8 Lock-Up for Personal Effects
+7.7 Lock-Up for Personal Effects